Cloud-Architekt/cloud-architekt.github.io/_posts/2023-03-20-abuse-detection-live-response-tier0.md

 https://api.securitycenter.microsoft.com/api/machineactions/ID/GetLiveResponseResultDownloadLink(index=0)
 ```

-Unfortunately, the list of “Machine Action seems to cover Live Response API activities only.
+Unfortunately, the list of “Machine Action" seems to covers Live Response API activities only.
 Live Response operations from the Microsoft 365 Defender Portal seems not to be included!

 **Integration of Machine Action in Microsoft Sentinel**

 1. Create a logic app with a managed identity and assigned application permissions for `Machine.Read.All`.
 Choose a trigger for the workflow, like in this case a recurrence of 15 minutes.
 2. At next, we create a step to initialize a variable to store the time stamp since last run.
-This help us to have a ingest only the `MachineAction` Events since last run.
-Therefore I’m using the following expression:
+This helps us to have a ingest only the `MachineAction` Events since last run.
+Therefore, I am using the following expression:

     ```json
     getPastTime(5, 'Minute')
     ```

-    Unfortunately there’s no option to share a variable or parameter between the workflow runs which can be used.
-To my knowledge, this option is a pragmatic approach but maybe not the smartest one. 😉
+    Unfortunately, there is no option to share a variable or parameter between the workflow runs which can be used.
+To my knowledge, this option is a pragmatic approach but not the smartest one. 😉

 3. Access to the MDE API will be achieved by using a standard HTTP action.
-Consider to choose the right authentication type (in this case, Managed Identity) and the filter to get only events since last run.
+Consider to choosing the right authentication type (in this case, Managed Identity) and the filter to get only events since last run.

-_Side Note: There’s also pre-built “Get list of machine actions” from the “Microsoft Defender ATP” connector which also supports Managed Identity.
+    _Side Note: There is also pre-built “Get list of machine actions” from the “Microsoft Defender ATP” connector which also supports Managed Identity.
 Nevertheless, I preferred to use HTTP actions for more flexibility._

-1. Last but not least, we add the “Send Data” action from “Azure Log Analytics Data Collector” to ingest the data to a custom table (named “machineActions”) in the Microsoft Sentinel workspace._
+4. Finally, we add the “Send Data” action from “Azure Log Analytics Data Collector” to ingest the data to a custom table (named “machineActions”) in the Microsoft Sentinel workspace._

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-03-20-abuse-detection-live-response-tier0/LiveResponse15.png)